niccdias/markdown-cv/index.md

 `2017` **M.S. in Journalism, Columbia University**

-Master's Project: "Companies, countries still violating UN shipping sanctions against North Korea."
+Master's Project: "Companies, Countries Still Violating UN Shipping Sanctions Against North Korea."

 Concentration in computational and data journalism.
 Graduated with Honors.

 `2015` **B.A. in Psychology and Communication, University of California, Davis**

-Honors Thesis: “Resolving adult attachment theory and relational dialectics: Is the need for independence always present?”
+Honors Thesis: “Resolving Adult Attachment Theory and Relational Dialectics: Is the Need for Independence Always Present?”

 Graduated with Highest Honors.
 Dean’s Honor List for 8 quarters.
 Phi Beta Kappa and Phi Kappa Phi.